halilkocaoz/kafka-response-log/README.md

 #### Returns of GET: /health/api/products endpoint
 * 204 <br>
-If there is no request that made to `/api/products` in the last hour, you get 204. <br>
+If there is no request that made to `/api/products` in the last hour, it returns 204. <br>
 * 200 <br>
   Returns JSON data that give information about requests to `/api/products` in last hour.
 ```json